Engineering Junkies

 However, because they are expensive to produce, they will first appear in high-end electric cars.
 Samsung is also working on high-nickel batteries as a more affordable option for premium vehicles.

-Samsung’s oxide solid-state battery technology offers an energy density of 500 Wh/kg, nearly double the 270 Wh/kg density of most current EV batteries.
-This could likely double the driving range of electric vehicles.
+Samsung’s oxide solid-state battery technology delivers an energy density of about 500 Wh/kg, which is almost double the 270 Wh/kg found in most current EV batteries.

 Samsung's solid-state batteries have an energy density of 500 Wh/kg, twice as high as most EV batteries